 Protecting the environment has always been an important element of how we work.
-But we have not talked about what we do as much as we could.
-That is all changing with our new strategic plan, Sunbelt 3.0, because we have added our goal to lead by way of ESG as one of our five actionable components to enhance transparency regarding our commitments and achievements.
-Our biggest commitment in this area is to decrease our carbon intensity by 35% by the year 2030, with a shorter-term goal to reduce our carbon intensity and by 15% by 2024.
+Now it is front and centre of our strategic plan, Sunbelt 3.0, with ‘Lead with ESG‘ one of our five actionable components to enhance transparency regarding our commitments and achievements.
+Our biggest commitment in this area is to decrease our carbon intensity by 35% by the year 2030, with a shorter-term goal to reduce carbon intensity by 15% by 2024.

 We believe this is not just the right thing to do but will bring us significant competitive advantage.
 Renting equipment rather than buying it is already the most environmentally friendly way to use equipment.
 We believe rental is essential to environmental progress, designing out waste, reducing emissions and keeping products and materials in use, thereby assisting the regeneration of natural systems rather than depleting them consistently.